Dar writes to WB chief for granting $300m loan to Pakistan

 -

-Dar writes to WB chief for granting $300m loan to PakistanFebruary 15, 2017Print : National
+Dar writes to WB chief for granting $300m loan to PakistanFebruary 16, 2017Print : Islamabad

 For getting approval of $300 million programme loans expected to be considered by the WB’s board mid of next month (March 2017), Pakistan has implemented ten conditions including converting State Life Insurance Company (SLIC) into company as corporatization process is underway to make it National Life Insurance Company (NLIC).